WillShirley1208/will/source/_posts/Kubernetes learn.md

 >
 > There is **no way to further subdivide the storage provided to a pod** by the PVC.
 Once the PVC is created, all storage allocated by it is available to the pod.

+- **PVCs are namespace-scoped**: PVCs are created within a specific namespace and request storage from available PVs or a StorageClass.

 ### PV

 > **PersistentVolume (PV)** is either dynamically created based on the PVC’s request or manually created and bound to a PVC.